GLOBAL MARKETS-Plunge in U.S. oil prices sinks equities; bonds yields edge lower

 The United States has by far the world's largest number of confirmed coronavirus cases, with more than 750,000 infections and over 40,500 deaths, according to a Reuters tally.

-Against a basket of its rivals =USD, the U.S. currency rose 0.2% to 99.98 and edged closer towards a three-year high of near 103 hit last month .

-Bond markets also suggested investors expected tough economic times ahead.
-Benchmark 10-year notes US10YT=RR last rose 12/32 in price to yield 0.6179%, from 0.656% late on Friday, compared with 1.91% at the start of the year.
+Bond markets suggested investors expect tough economic times ahead.
+Benchmark 10-year notes US10YT=RR last rose 7/32 in price to yield 0.6336%, from 0.656% late on Friday, compared with 1.91% at the start of the year.

 "We are dealing with scales of declining economic activity that nobody has seen before.
 The potential hit to GDP in the second quarter this year will probably far exceed what we saw at the worst point of the financial crisis," Capital Group economist Robert Lind said in a note.